mvhensbergen/CahootsML/README.md

 with suitable identifiers if a (mission) card is not present.

-**Note**: the state does not contain the already played cards throughout the game (aka card counting), while this would definitely be something AI could benefit from!
+**Note**: the state does not contain the already played cards throughout the game (aka card counting), while this would definitely be something RL could benefit from!
 As a matter of fact, the rules of the game state that a player can - at any time - go over the stacks of played cards to determine which cards have been played.

 #### Action space